 2012 Money Coaching and eW coaching

-2016 Building completed bringing together 5 non-profits, 3 social enterprises and micro enterprises
+2016 The HUB Building complete - bringing together 5 non-profits, 3 social enterprises and micro enterprises

 2003-2006 Regional Co-ordinator for the Canadian CED Network